diontimmer/VextraVisualTools/README.md

 with a debug struct for you to test out your impacts; though as mentioned above they only work during play.

 # Extras
 The materials folder includes a master decal material to use on meshes as well as a master caustics light function.
+The Epic Games folder contains local mist and light beams made by the epic team.